-8This strategy is loosely related to Feldstein (1995) and Currie and Gruber (1996), who use the effects of policy changes on economy-wide aggregates rather than the distributional consequences of policy changes to identify their parameters of interest.
+11This strategy is loosely related to Feldstein (1995) and Currie and Gruber (1996), who use the effects of policy changes on economy-wide aggregates rather than the distributional consequences of policy changes to identify their parameters of interest.
+A Currie-Gruber approach would be more applicable if there was substantial variation in state EITCs; however, few states had EITC provisions during our sample period (only 5 states by 1996 and 10 states by 1999).
 See Moffitt and Wilhelm (2000) for a general discussion of the simulated IV methodology and its application.